-5.1.1 The ML Regulations 2017 specify CDD measures that are required to be carried out, and the timing, as well as actions required if CDD measures are
+5.1.1 The ML Regulations 2017 specify CDD measures that are required to be carried out, and the timing, as well as actions required if CDD measures are not carried out.
+The Regulations then describe circumstances in which limited CDD measures are permitted (referred to as 'Simplified Due Diligence'), and those customers and circumstances where enhanced due

 - 5.1.2 Schedule 7 to the Counter-terrorism Act 2008 gives HM Treasury power to require firms, in particular circumstances, to carry out enhanced CDD and monitoring.
 Details of any such HM Treasury directions will be found at www.hm-treasury.gov.uk.
-Guidance on complying with directions issued by HM Treasury under CTA 2008, Schedule 7 is given in Part III, section 5. - 5.1.3 This chapter therefore gives guidance on the following: - $\triangleright$ The meaning of CDD measures (5.1.5 5.1.15) - $\triangleright$ Timing of, and non-compliance with, CDD measures (5.2.1 5.2.13) - ➤ Application of CDD measures (section 5.3) - > Simplified due diligence (section 5.4) - Enhanced due diligence (section 5.5) - Reliance on third parties and multipartite relationships (section 5.6) - ➤ Monitoring customer activity (section 5.7)
+Guidance on complying with directions issued by HM Treasury under CTA 2008, Schedule 7 is given in Part III, section 5. - 5.1.3 This chapter therefore gives guidance on the following: - $\triangleright$ The meaning of CDD measures (5.1.5 5.1.15) - $\triangleright$ Timing of, and non-compliance with, CDD measures (5.2.1 5.2.13) - ➤ Application of CDD measures (section 5.3) - Simplified due diligence (section 5.4) - ➤ Enhanced due diligence (section 5.5) - ➤ Reliance on third parties and multipartite relationships (section 5.6) - Monitoring customer activity (section 5.7)